slopguz055/rps-WA4E/README.md

 http://www.wa4e.com/code/rps/

-Here is a URL to a working version of this application:
+Here is a URL to a working version of this application ( but without my cool images B) ):

 http://www.wa4e.com/solutions/rps/